Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The creative entrance to this museum (photo: IN Dancing Light / Shutterstock)

-If you’re traveling with the whole family, head to the Children’s Museum of Indianapolis.
+Head to the Children’s Museum of Indianapolis in Indiana if you’re traveling with the whole family.
 This is the biggest museum for children in the world!
 There are five floors of pure wonder in this museum that will be memorable for people of all ages.
+It’s one of the absolute best things to do in Indy.

-You can enjoy several fascinating, interactive exhibits at this museum.
+Enjoy several fascinating, interactive exhibits.
 One is the International Space Station exhibit, where you can gain some insight into the life of an astronaut.
 This museum also covers other areas of science, along with culture, history, and so much more.

 👉 Pro Tip: Another great Indianapolis museum is the Indianapolis Motor Speedway Museum, adjacent to the home of the Indy 500.